top of page

 Six days ago, a teenager with a military assault styled rifle killed 19 children and 2 adults at an elementary school in Texas.
 10 days before that, another 18 year old opened fire on shoppers at a grocery store in New York, killing 10.
 The following day, a man injured 5 people and killed one at a church in California.
 There was a mass shooting today; there will be more tomorrow.
 The admin team is onboarding security personnel this coming fall.

 In some respects, I felt safer in the ghetto.
 The violence was somewhat predictable.
 An innocent bystander waiting at a bus stop might get shot by a stray bullet intended for a rival, but the Crips weren't going to storm the neighborhood elementary school, the local hospital, or the corner market and kill indiscriminately.
 The Bloods weren't going to raid a club just to kill gays.
 Cholos weren't going to massacre a bar full of people who liked country music.
 And the Pirus weren't going to spray a synagogue because they hated Jews.
 They were too busy hating and killing each other.
 Poor black and brown kids were killing poor black and brown kids.
-We did nothing.
+As a nation, we did nothing.
 The cancer spread.

 Now the killing is indiscriminate.